Charlie Bisharat: Life and career

+Recordings and publications

-Bisharat's work can be heard in more than 200 recordings, including Elton John, the Rolling Stones, Aerosmith, Jane's Addiction and Lady Gaga's album Chromatica.
+Bisharat's work can be heard in more than 200 recordings, including Elton John, Ayumi Hamasaki, the Rolling Stones, the Beatles, Aerosmith, Jane's Addiction, and Lady Gaga's album Chromatica.
 He is also in demand as a session musician on soundtracks such as Swordfish, The Mandalorian, Aquaman, Rogue One: A Star Wars Story, and many Pixar films.
 He also featured in the music of Michael Giacchino's Ratatouille the Ride at Disneyland Paris.

 Bisharat has written and recorded a jazz improvisational book and album, Beyond Classical Violi for Cherry Lane Music.
-In 2015, he collaborated with composer-arranger Marti Amado on the gypsy swing album Les Nouveaux Bohemiens, featuring an ensemble that includes the likes of John Jorgenson.
+In 2015, he collaborated with producer/songwriter Josquin Des Pres and composer-arranger Marti Amado on the gypsy swing album Les Nouveaux Bohemiens, featuring an ensemble that includes the likes of John Jorgenson.